 Generating the language is half the job.
 Installing it is the other half.
 Four ways in, from zero-tech to fully automatic:

 Your report includes the exact alt text and JSON-LD block for every asset.
 Paste once into your pages.
 Done.
+Running WordPress? download the connector plugin instead — it applies every fix for you.

 POST an asset, get the layer back in JSON.
 Your team plugs it into any CMS, DAM or publishing flow.